-Event Log tool window
+Event Log in the right-hand part of the bottom tool window bar

 The information about problematic situations (e.g. errors and exceptions) is displayed in red.
 In such cases, clicking the more link (if present) opens a balloon with a more detailed description of the error or exception.
 Clicking a description link (depending on the error, the text may be different e.g. NullPointerException) opens the IDE Fatal Errors dialog which lets you review the error and create a bug report.

 |Settings||Use this icon to open the Notifications page where you can select which events you want to be notified of and also which events should be logged.|

 |Show balloons|| Use this icon to enable or disable showing notifications. |

 Note that this icon is a toggle which turns the corresponding feature on or off.